 Most mats you’ll see are between 0 and a 9.5 R-value rating.
-An example of the highest rated mats we carry is the Exped Megamat or the Black Wolf Mega Deluxe mats which have a value of 9.5.
+An example of the highest-rated mats we carry are the Exped Megamat or the Black Wolf Mega Deluxe mats which have a value of 9.5.
 These self-inflating foam mats are too heavy for hiking and trekking adventures and are best kept for car camping.

-For example, a mat with an R-value of 4 or 5 on top of a lightweight closed cell foam mat with a 1-2 R-value will give you the insulation you need without the bulk and weight, and will also make your sleeping system more versatile.
+For example, a mat with an R-value of 4 or 5 on top of a lightweight closed-cell foam mat with a 1-2 R-value will give you the insulation you need without the bulk and weight.
+It will also make your sleeping system more versatile.

 This chart gives you a full overview of R-Values for all kinds of conditions.

 If the mat doesn’t have an R-value, is that bad?

 There are plenty of high-quality mats that provide decent thermal resistance but don’t have a value listed.
 This is likely due to the fact that testing can be an expensive process for the manufacturer.

 However, if you want to use your mat for technical expeditions you might want to choose one that is rated to be on the safe side.

 How can I increase the R-value of my current sleep system?